 India foreign minister urges reduction of violence in Afghanistan after Taliban gains

-NEW DELHI, July 9 (Reuters) - India's foreign minister said on Friday he was concerned over developments in Afghanistan and called for a reduction in the level of violence.
+NEW DELHI (Reuters) - India’s foreign minister said on Friday he was concerned over developments in Afghanistan and called for a reduction in the level of violence.

 The situation in the war-torn nation has a direct bearing on regional security, S Jaishankar told a news conference in Moscow after meeting Russian Foreign Minister Sergei Lavrov.